Alzheimer's and exercise proves that keeping fit also saves your brain.

 In a landmark study, reported in the journal of neurology 2007 researchers followed 8000 non demented 65 year olds for the next four years.
 Their conclusions are sobering:

-In short: If you are a carrier, fish and omega 3 fish oil might not help, or help only marginally; but increasing your omega-6 will worsen your chances.
+In short if you are a carrier, fish and omega 3 fish oil might not help, or help only marginally; but increasing your omega-6 will worsen your chances.

-If you are a non carrier, omega 3 rich fish certainly helps prevents Alzheimers.
-Even in non-carriers, too much omega 6 seed oil puts you at higher risk of Alzheimers, unless you also take extra omega 3.
+If you are a non carrier, omega 3 rich fish certainly helps prevents Alzheimer's.
+Even in non-carriers, too much omega 6 seed oil puts you at higher risk of AD, unless you also take extra omega 3.

 Use less seed oils, rather use olive oil, since you almost certainly don't know whether you are a carrier or not; eat more fatty fish anyway and (controversial, my thoughts) use butter and olive and palm oil rather than seed oils for cooking (if your cholesterol levels are okay).